MylesBartlett/shifts/README.md

 # shifts
-Repository dedicated to solving the Shifts Challenge
+Secret PAL Project dedicated to solving the Shifts Challenge.